openmc-dev/openmc/docs/source/capi/index.rst

    Get the index in the materials array for a material with a given ID

-   :param id: ID of the material
+   :param int32_t id: ID of the material
-   :type id: int32_t
-   :param index: Index in the materials array
+   :param int32_t* index: Index in the materials array
-   :type index: int32_t*
+   :return: Return status (negative if an error occurs)
+   :rtype: int

+.. c:function:: int openmc_get_nuclide_index(char name[], int* index)

+   Get the index in the nuclides array for a nuclide with a given name

+   :param char[] name: Name of the nuclide
+   :param int* index: Index in the nuclides array
+   :return: Return status (negative if an error occurs)
+   :rtype: int

+.. c:function:: int openmc_get_tally_index(int32_t id, int32_t* index)

+   Get the index in the tallies array for a tally with a given ID

+   :param int32_t id: ID of the tally
+   :param int32_t* index: Index in the tallies array
    :return: Return status (negative if an error occurs)
    :rtype: int